noi-techpark/bdp-commons/data-collectors/spreadsheets-office365/README.md

 # Spreadsheets Office365 DataCollector

-A data collector to fetch data from an Office 365 Sreadsheet and write the data to the BDP.
-At the moment the data-collector just prints the Spreadsheet to the console.
+A data collector to fetch data from an Office 365 Worksheet and write the data to the BDP.

+A cron job checks if changes were made in the worksheet and downloads the new version in case changes where made.
+Then the data in the sheet gets converted to the BDP.
+The the Writer of the BDP writes the data to the platform

 ## Table of contents